 Professional Help for Syngenesophobia

-Cognitive-Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT)

 Neuro-Linguistic Programming (NLP)

-This psychological approach aims to help the patient understand their thoughts, behaviors, and emotional state.
+Neuro-linguistic programming aims to help the patient understand their thoughts, behaviors, and emotional state.
 The therapist assists you in forming positive thoughts.

 Eye Movement Desensitization and Reprocessing (EMDR)

-This treatment involves forming positive imagery for the fear-instigating objects.
+Eye movement desensitization and reprocessing therapy involves forming positive imagery for the fear-instigating objects.
 EMDR is often used to lessen the impact of traumatic memories.

 Exposure Therapy

 The most common way to treat a specific phobia is exposure therapy.
 Gradually, you are exposed to the object of your fear.
 In this case, they may start with a picture of the relative.
-When you learn to control your anxiety, the next step can be imagining situations of encountering a relative.
+When you learn to control your anxiety, the next step can be imagining situations of encountering the relative.
 The final step involves meeting that relative face to face, with or without the presence of your therapist.
-As part of the process, you will be taught coping exercises for the increasing amount of anxiety.
+As part of the process, you’ll be taught coping exercises for the increasing amount of anxiety.

 Mindfulness-Based Stress Reduction (MBSR)

-MBSR involves mindfulness meditation and Hatha yoga to manage stress and anxiety.
+Mindfulness-based stress reduction therapy involves mindfulness meditation and Hatha yoga to manage stress and anxiety.
 Meditation distracts your thoughts from the stress and directs them to something soothing.

 How to Cope with Syngenesophobia

-Here are some steps you can take to deal with Syngenesophobia:
+Here are some steps you can take to deal with syngenesophobia:

-● Acknowledge your fear.
+- Acknowledge your fear

-● Talk to your family about your phobia.
+- Talk to your family about your phobia

-● Don’t defend your fear or try to rationalize it.
+- Don’t defend your fear or try to rationalize it

-● List the positive traits of your relatives.
+- List the positive traits of your relatives

-● See the gap between your perception and reality.
+- See the gap between your perception and reality

-● Don’t force yourself to meet your relatives before you are ready.
+- Don’t force yourself to meet your relatives before you are ready

-Related Phobia: Fear of Stepfathers-Vitricophobia
+Related Phobia: Fear of Stepfathers, or Vitricophobia

 The Last Word